Last Updated on

 - Forehead presses: Use a soft washcloth dampened with tepid water over your baby’s forehead to bring down the temperature.

 Do remember that if home remedies do not help bring the baby’s temperature down quickly, it is important to consult a paediatrician.

 When to Call the Doctor

-- In case your baby is three months or younger and has fever more than 100.4 degrees Fahrenheit or higher than that, you need immediate medical intervention.
+- In case your baby is three months or younger and has fever more than 100.4 degrees Fahrenheit or higher than that.

-- In case your baby is older than three months and looks or acts sick, and has a high fever which persists more than 24 hours, call your doctor.
+- In case your baby is older than three months and looks or acts sick, and has a high fever which persists more than 24 hours.

-- If your baby is in the 3 to 6 months old age bracket and has fever more than 101 degrees Fahrenheit or higher and has other symptoms along with it, seek your doctor’s help.
+- If your baby is in the 3 to 6-month-old age bracket and has fever more than 101 degrees Fahrenheit or higher and shows other symptoms along with it, seek your doctor’s help.